moiseevigor/moiseevigor.github.io/_appendices/2026-05-05-geometry-of-seeing-A5-sr-exponential.md

   <figcaption>
     <strong>Figure A5.1.</strong> Plane projection of the SR geodesic
     $g(s)$ for $s \in [0, T]$, drawn from a single initial costate parametrised by $k$.
-The blue, red, green colour scheme matches Part 1 Figure 4 — and indeed this figure is the same one, lifted to a more controllable form.
+The blue, red, green colour scheme matches Part&nbsp;1 Figure&nbsp;4 — and indeed this figure is the same one, lifted to a more controllable form.
 As $k \to 1^-$ the inflectional family's period $4K(k^2)$ diverges (Appendix A4) and the curve spirals; for
     $k > 1$ (non-inflectional) the curvature is one-signed with spatial